TaskarCenterAtUW/TDEI-ExternalAPIs/ConsumerAPI.md

 ### Specifications
-- There will be one API path that will take station_id, and an optional minimum confidence level and an optional (list of?) schema versions that are acceptable and an optional date (or is this date range?)
+- There will be one API path that will take station_id, and an optional minimum confidence level and an optional schema versions that the application wants and an optional valid_from / start date identifying the file the application wants (schema_version, station_id, valid_from is a key)
 - A url/uri to zip file will be returned
 - Confidence level of the data will be returned
 - schema version will be returned
 - valid_from and valid_to dates are returned, if valid_to is null, indicates this is the latest data
 - The file returned is a GTFS static file which includes GTFS-pathways data and any GTFS static files which are needed to interpret the pathways data.
 File will not be a full GTFS static release.
-- If multiple versions are satisfied, the latest will be returned
+- If input is list of versions and multiple versions are satisfied, the latest schema version will be returned
+- For the mvp the endpoint will return at most one file

 ## Flex Consumer API - v1.0:
 ### Use Cases